Code42 Incydr brings together three dimensions to quickly and accurately detect and help you respond to insider risks and potential threats:

 Alerts give you visibility into when important data may be leaving your company.
 Alerts automatically notify you about file activity occurring along a number of exposure vectors.
 You can create multiple alert rules to alert you for different exposure types, severities, and users causing the file activity.

 The All Users list shows all of the users in your Code42 environment sorted by the highest number of critical-severity file events, then by high-severity file events.
 On this list, you can see the risk indicators associated with a user's file events and see more details about their most recent file activity.
 For more information, see All Users reference.

-Adding an employee to the High Risk Employees and Departing Employees lists allows you to more closely monitor their file events.
-The risk detection lists have alerts built in to notify you of any risky behavior.
+Adding an employee to a watchlist allows you to more closely monitor their file events.
+Each watchlist can have its own set of alerts to notify you of any risky behavior.
 For more information, see Secure data throughout employee tenure.